-Continued from – Getting it Right in Camera – Part 1
+Continued from – How to select an Ideal Exposure – Part 1

 Now that you know how to capture a photo with an ideal exposure, it’s time to apply some post-processing magic that will help your images to truly shine.
 One of the most frequently asked questions by landscape photographer is: